[Last updated 8 July 2020, not all charts]

 Here’s a look at the traffic volumes by time of day for Wednesdays:

 You can see a significant flattening of the traditional peaks from late March, although curiously the PM peak still commences around 3 pm, even during the school holidays.
+From late May there was a significant jump in peak period traffic, coinciding with the return to school of grades Prep, 1, 2, 11 and 12.

-Here is the same for Fridays:
+Here is the same for Fridays (excluding the Good Friday public holiday):

 For some reason traffic volumes were relatively low around 6 am on Saturday 7 March, which has resulted in other days showing less reduction.